itaysnir/itaysnir.github.io/_posts/2025-1-24-pwnable-tw-deathnote.md

 However, after playing abit with the binary I've realized that the non-NX only applies to the stack, not the heap.
 Hence, we'd probably like to store our shellcode somewhere on the stack.

 SPOILER(itay from the future): this was the official intended solution, as the remote DOES have an executable heap!
+I've rant more about this in the conclusions.

 ### Idea 2 - Stack Shellcode